frederic-perez/AmE-dictionary/data/dictionary.md

 __baking soda__ _n_ Sodium bicarbonate.
 __bald-faced__ _adj_
 __balderdash__
+__baldric__ _n_ :camera: A belt, usually of ornamented leather, worn crossbody to support a sword or bugle. _Baldrics were very important to Wookiee culture; a Wookiee earned the right to wear a baldric after completing a hrrtayyk ceremony._
 __bale<sup>1</sup>__ _n_ (bales) _He sat on a bale of prayer rugs._ _Bales of cotton._
 __bale<sup>2</sup>__ _v_
 __baleful__ _adj_ :four: Threatening or foreshadowing evil or tragic developments. _Syn_ menacing, minacious, minatory, ominous, sinister, threatening, forbidding :es: siniestro